 The Pilot shall perform three (3) sets of image capturing:

-In order to ensure suitable overlap with nadir imagery, the Pilot shall capture the first line of oblique photos at the same altitude as the nadir flight;
+To ensure suitable overlap with nadir imagery, the Pilot shall capture the first line of oblique photos at the same altitude as the nadir flight;

-The camera will be angled at 45 degrees
+The camera will be angled at 45 degrees.

 The Pilot shall fly parallel and along the perimeter of the structure of interest as this will ensure sufficient overlap between nadir and oblique images;